swiftlang/swift/docs/SIL.rst

   load_weak [take] %0 : $*[weak] T
   // $T must be a reference type

 Increments the strong reference count of the heap object held in the operand, which must be an initialized weak reference.
 The result is value of type ``$T``, except that it is ``null`` if the heap object has begun deallocation.

-This operation must be atomic with respect to the final ``release`` on the operand heap object.
+This operation must be atomic with respect to the final ``strong_release`` on the operand heap object.
 It need not be atomic with respect to ``store_weak`` operations on the same address.

 store_weak
 ``````````